Alyw234237/wiki-drugbox-chembox-maker/bugs-and-to-do-list.md

 #### PUG View

 * Pug View: https://pubchemdocs.ncbi.nlm.nih.gov/pug-view
-* Pug: "If only a subcategory of information is desired, a heading can be used to restrict the data returned.
+* "If only a subcategory of information is desired, a heading can be used to restrict the data returned.
 Note that the index as above is a convenient way to see what headings are present for a given record, as not all records will have all possible headings present.
 For example, to get just the experimental property section:"
   * https://pubchem.ncbi.nlm.nih.gov/rest/pug_view/data/compound/2244/JSON?heading=Experimental+Properties
   * Pug: "Or even just a single value type, like melting point:"
     * https://pubchem.ncbi.nlm.nih.gov/rest/pug_view/data/compound/2244/JSON?heading=Melting+Point